microsoft/fluentui/packages/office-ui-fabric-react/src/components/Toggle/docs/ToggleOverview.md

 For some actions, either a Toggle or a Checkbox might work.
 To decide which control would work better, follow these tips:

 - Use a Toggle for binary settings when changes become effective immediately after the user changes them.
-- In the above example, it's clear with the Toggle that the wireless is set to "On."
-But with the Checkbox, the user needs to think about whether the wireless is on now or whether they need to check the box to turn wireless on.
 - Use a Checkbox when the user has to perform extra steps for changes to be effective.
 For example, if the user must click a "Submit", "Next", "Ok" button to apply changes, use a Checkbox.